 Admiral Richardson graduated from the U.S. Naval Academy in 1982 with a Bachelor of Science in Physics.
 He holds master’s degrees in electrical engineering from the Massachusetts Institute of Technology and Woods Hole Oceanographic Institution, and National Security Strategy from the National War College.

-Admiral Richardson also serves on the board of The Boeing Company.
+Admiral Richardson also serves on the boards of The Boeing Company and the Woods Hole Oceanographic Institution.